 Avda.
 Reina Mercedes S/N, 41012 Sevilla (Spain)

 Tel: +34 954 553 871

 María Teresa Gómez is Lecturer at the University of Seville and the head of the IDEA Research Group.
 Her research areas include Business Processes and Data management, and the things that disturb his thoughts are how to improve the business process models including better decisions and enriching the model with Data Perspectives.
 She has led several private and public research projects and has published several impact papers, among others in Information and Software Technology, Information Systems, Information & Software Technology, or Data & Knowledge Engineering.
 She was nominated as member of Program Committees, such as BPM 2017, ISD 2017, ICIQ 2016, PHM 2016, IAwDQ 2013 or CLEIS 2012.
 She has been reviewing for internationl journals, such as International Journal of Data and Information Quality, Journal of Systems and Software, Artificial Intelligence in Medicine; Business & Information Systmes Engineering Journal or Information Science.
-She has given keynotes or was invited speaker in the IV Workshop on Data & Artifact Centric BPM in Inssbruck, the X National Conference of BPM in Madrid, in the 28th IBIMA Conference, and in the biannual International Summer School on Fault Diagnosis of Complex Systems.
+She has given keynotes or was invited speaker in the IV Workshop on Data & Artifact Centric BPM in Inssbruck, 5th International Workshop on Decision Mining & Modeling for Business Processes BPM in Barcelona, the X National Conference of BPM in Madrid, in the 28th IBIMA Conference, and in the biannual International Summer School on Fault Diagnosis of Complex Systems.